-Lastly, Purina Beyond also featured in our Best Dog Food From Walmart, thanks to its ingredient quality, just as Rachel Ray Nutrish did.
+Lastly, Purina Beyond also featured in our Best Dog Food From Walmart, thanks to its ingredient quality, just as Rachael Ray Nutrish did.

 The above formula caught our eye and is a fantastic option for those of us who want to spoil our dogs with wet dog food but do not want to break the bank.
 Chicken, Carrot, & Pea Recipe is extremely simple and contains a concise ingredient list.

 Unsurprisingly, Chicken is the main ingredient and provides the bulk of the protein and fat.
 The three ingredients mentioned in the name are joined by Liver, which, as we discussed early, can provide minerals and vitamins that usual meat cuts can not.

 While Peas may feature in nearly all dog food recipes, Carrots certainly do not, and that does make this formula unique.
 While Carrots are not going to provide anything revolutionary, they can be considered a beneficial addition.